 Three, perspectives of blatantly religious origin flourish—notably low-church Protestantism, which as the Christian analogue of anarchism is always ready with an inexhaustible armory of Machiavellian memes for the world of fractured, competing sovereignty.
 Basically, the Modern Structure is the trisomal spawn of three juke mothers: 18th-century democracy, Mugwump scientific bureaucracy, and ecumenical mainline Protestantism.

-The 1942 Time magazine article “American Malvern” (part 1) is my standard justification for the third.
+The 1942 Time magazine article “American Malvern” (Chapter 1) is my standard justification for the third.
 If you want more detail, here is what these same people were doing a generation earlier.
 We see them in freeze frames crawling into USG’s skull, like Khan’s worm into Chekov’s ear, leaving the empty, powerless husk of formerly private religious organizations such as the YMCA—once, believe it or not, a force in the land.

 And this is the Modern Structure: the predictable product of a botched surgery on the Republic, a (second) attempt to do away with democracy without actually doing away with democracy.
 (The first was the Constitution itself.)
 When will people learn?
 Not soon, I fear.

 This explains the first Mackay mystery.
 Readers should feel free to try their hands at the second—the mysterious disappearance of Brother Jonathan.
 Another Adams essay, A National Change of Heart, might assist you in the process.
-The solution, which may just be obvious, appears in part 7—in which we will add more beads to our string, and finish the awful tale of the Structure.
+The solution, which may just be obvious, appears in Chapter 7—in which we will add more beads to our string, and finish the awful tale of the Structure.